FEATURED PROJECT: ADVANCE PEACE EVALUATION

 The City of Sacramento, California, began a partnership with Advance Peace (www.advancepeace.org) in January 2018.
 Advance Peace is a gun violence reduction program and the organizational goal set by the City of Sacramento was to help reduce ‘gang related’ gun-related assaults and homicides by 20-25% in the first two years of the program.
 Advance Peace was also charged with enrolling 50 residents most impacted by cyclical & retaliatory gun violence in their Peacemaker Fellowship™, an intensive 18-month healingcentered, individual attention intensive mentorship and life coaching program that acknowledges and is responsive to each Fellow’s untreated trauma and invests in their well-being.

 This report summarizes the key Learning and Evaluation findings for Sacramento Advance Peace, from January through December 2018.
 UC Berkeley Professor Jason Corburn and the Institute of Urban and Regional Development (IURD) partnered with Advance Peace to act as the Learning and Evaluation team.
 As part of this role, UCB co-created a learning and evaluation plan and scope of work with Advance Peace leadership and the City of Sacramento.

 Advance Peace Stockton

 In January 2018, the Stockton City Countil voted partner with Advance Peace and to support the organization's outreach work in the city.
-Advance Peace Stockton's learning and evaluation progress report is forthcoming.
+Advance Peace Stockton's learning and evaluation progress report was released in January 2020.

 Read more about Advance Peace's work in Stockton from the point of view of a Neighborhood Change Agent (NCA) here.